 In this smart, tripping thriller, Roger Moore extends his range beyond his roles as James Bond and delivers an eerie, electric performance as a man possessed.
 Moore play Harold, a successful businessman with an enviable family life.
 His world is shattered in one evening, when a mysterious force takes control of the car while Harold is at the wheel.
 There is a crash, Harold barely survives, and takes a holiday to recuperate.
 When he returns home, Harold discovers that his life has become a nightmare.
 Slowly, he realizes that he is being haunted... and while his nemesis appears to be his double, the possessor is everything Harold is not.
 A taut mystery thriller that stands up to repeated viewings, and an ingenious entertainment all its own.

 Out of Print.
 1962.
 NEVER RELEASED IN THE U.S. 4:3 aspect ratio.
-US shipping $.99 first class or $5.10 priority.
-Outside US $3 for air.
+99cents first class or $5.10 priority shipping.
+Out of U.S. air shipping $3.
 91 minutes.
 COLOR.
 DVD $14.99.
 This item is traded collector to collector.
 The Seller owns no rights to this property and no rights are transferred or implied.

 The McGuffin From Voyeur To Victim...
 A beautiful youthful-looking blonde attacks an elderly widow. through the rear window of a small London apartment the terrified widow is seen being tormented by burning cigarettes and brute physical force.